DHTMLGoodies/ludoDB/README.md

 LudoDB looks for the file inside the JSONConfig sub folder.
 * __indexes__ Array of indexed columns.

+###LudoDBCollection
-For LudoDBCollection, you also have a "model" property which is the name of a LudoDBModel class, example:
+LudoDBCollection also have a "model" config property which is the name of a LudoDBModel class.
+This attribute is optional.

-For a LudoDBCollection class called "Moves":
+Example: Class called "Moves":
 ```JSON
 {
     "sql": "select * from moves where game_id=?",